gllortc/menuino/README.md

 For each screen, a new class should be created extending the base class `Screen`.

+## Supported screens

+**MENUINO** is platform independent, so you be able to use the display your project needs.

-Actually, the sketch is using an OPEN-SMART TFT 3.2", but it can be easily replaced changing the includes and the initialization calls on the `TouchDisplay` class. https://es.aliexpress.com/item/32755473754.html?spm=a219c.12010612.8148356.15.5a527fe3p5FXE7
+The current project is using an OPEN-SMART TFT 3.2": https://es.aliexpress.com/item/32755473754.html?spm=a219c.12010612.8148356.15.5a527fe3p5FXE7

+To use another display, you need to replace the library `MCUFRIEND_kbv` and the initialization calls on the `TouchDisplay` class with the required by your display.